Cloud Architect · Multi-Cloud · Kubernetes · Infrastructure Automation

 Impact

 The constraint framework is the product — a general design methodology for any protocol claiming extraction-resistant sequencing.
 Turns 'is it MEV-resistant?' from marketing copy into a falsifiable audit.
-The monetary-base extension (MONETARY_CLOSURE_V1.md) applies the Closure Law as the minting rule for an engine-backed currency, where the NO-GO impossibility does not bind.
+A monetary-base extension applies the same safety principle as a minting rule for an engine-backed currency, where the impossibility does not bind.

 Python (stdlib-only sims)MEV researchadversarial mechanism designformal impossibility proofprotocol security audit